 - 1. The Hancock Schools use translated copies of documents provided by the Family and Community Engagement Office.
 All communications from the school use parent friendly language, specifically those documents relating to standardized testing and other assessments. - 2.
 The school maintains regular contact with families to discuss student progress.
 Teachers regularly communicate through written communication, electronic communication, calls home or via email to discuss student progress. - 3.
-The Hancock Parent and Family Engagement Policy will be distributed to students in their agenda book as well as to parents at Back to School Night (September 2020) - 4.
+The Hancock Parent and Family Engagement Policy will be distributed to students, as to parents at Back to School Night (September 2021). - 4.
 Information about parent meetings and workshops will be sent out in advance in readable formats.
 These meetings will be held at various times of the day to accommodate parent schedules.
-During these meetings our school will collect the

-Parent Engagement Survey to solicit parent feedback that will be shared with our Staff.
+During these meetings our school will collect the Parent Engagement Survey to solicit parent feedback that will be shared with our Staff. - 5.
+The Hancock Schools will continue to utilize the Zoom and Google Meet platforms to accommodate parents who prefer to attend parent meetings and/or report card conferences virtually.